puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Case statements should have default cases.

 Hence both of these are valid.
 In addition, the default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.

-For selectors, the ommission of a default selection should only be used if catalog compilation failure is explicitly desired in this case.
+For selectors, the omission of a default selection should only be used if catalog compilation failure is explicitly desired in this case.

 The following example follows the recommended style: